Skip to main content

 • Information conveyed using colour should also be conveyed in other ways.

-Design for diverse learning styles:
+Design for learning:

 • Include activities and resources that visually engage, e.g. video and images.